-He looked down at his body and saw his trousers come loose, broad strips of cloth flowing down from his hips like the parts of a split skirt.
-Their muted grays were taking on hues of blue, of a rainy ocean first, of a clear mountain sky later.
+He looked down and saw his trousers come loose, broad strips of cloth flowing down from his hips like the parts of a split skirt.
+Their muted grays took on hues of blue, of a rainy ocean first, of a clear mountain sky later.
 His legs showed in between, longer and rounder than they had been before.